-3.6 K-means Clustering
+3.6 K-means clustering

 The K-means clustering training is setup on Microsoft Azure Machine Learning Studio where it is a portal introduced by Microsoft Azure to conduct machine learning experiments.
-Microsoft Azure Machine Learning Studio introduces features to import datasets and add components to conduct machine learning experiments designed in the sense of the researcher's desire using a pipeline.
+Microsoft Azure Machine Learning Studio introduces features to import dataset and add components to conduct machine learning experiments designed in the sense of researcher's desire using pipeline.

-Fig. 2 - Average distance to centroid testing with different number of clusters (a) design; (b) training model
+Figure 2: Average distance to centroid testing with different number of clusters

-In this study, the pipeline is used and designed following standard machine learning model training procedures as shown in Figure 2.
-The experiment design aims to train a clustering model on the user demographic information that comes from MovieLens 1M dataset.
+In this research study, pipeline is used and designed following standard machine learning model training procedures as shown in Figure 2.
+The experiment design has an aim to train a clustering model on the user demographic information that comes from MovieLens 1M dataset.
 To conduct a successful machine learning model training experiment, the procedures must be strictly followed.

-In this experiment, the pipeline connects every essential procedure to deploy a complete machine learning model training experiment.
+In this experiment, pipeline connects every essential procedure to deploy a complete machine learning model training experiment.
 The first step in the experiment design is to import the dataset.
-Since the dataset used in this experiment is the preprocessed MovieLens 1M dataset, procedures like selecting columns in the dataset, cleaning missing data, and normalizing data are already completed on MATLAB.
-The second step in the experiment is to split the data.
-It is carried out to perform data splitting where 70% of the dataset will be used to train the clustering model and the remaining 30% of the dataset will be assigned to the clusters for evaluation purposes.
-Data splitting is an important step to avoid overfitting, as the overfitting can cause a machine learning model fits its training data too well and fails to reliably fit additional data that is out of the training dataset.
-The third step is to link the 70% dataset into the clustering training model.
-At the same time, an untrained K-means clustering model is linked to training the clustering model.
-The next step is to assign the 30% riven data to the trained clustering model.
-The final step is to evaluate the machine learning clustering model based on the demographic information from MovieLens 1M dataset.
+Since the dataset used in this experiment is the preprocessed MovieLens 1M dataset, procedures like selecting columns in dataset, clean missing data, and normalize data are already completed on MATLAB.
+The second step in the experiment is to split data.
+It is carried out to perform data splitting where 70 percent of the dataset will be used to train the clustering model and the remaining 30 percent of the dataset will be assigned into the clusters for evaluation purpose.
+Data splitting is an important step to avoid overfitting, as the overfitting can cause a machine learning model fits its training data too well and fails to reliably fit additional data that is out of training dataset.
+The third step is to link the 70 percent dataset into the clustering training model.
+At the same time, an untrained K-means clustering model is linked to train the clustering model.
+The next step is to assign the 30 percent riven data into the trained clustering model.
+The final step comes to evaluate the machine learning clustering model based on the demographic information from MovieLens 1M dataset.

-The optimal number of clusters in the K-means clustering model is tested by varying k from 2 to 10 within a similar experiment environment setup.
-The elbow curve method is applied to determine the number of centroids or clusters.
+The optimal number of clusters in K-means clustering model is tested by varying k from 2 to 10 within the similar experiment environment setup.
+Elbow curve method is applied to determine the number of centroid or cluster.

-Fig. 3 - Average distance to centroid for different number of clusters
+Figure 3: Average distance to centroid testing with different number of clusters